aws-powertools/powertools-lambda-python/docs/core/metrics.md

 ### Changing default timestamp

 When creating metrics, we use the current timestamp.
 If you want to change the timestamp of all the metrics you create, utilize the `set_timestamp` function.
+You can specify a datetime object or an integer representing an epoch timestamp in milliseconds.

+Note that when specifying the timestamp using an integer, it must adhere to the epoch timezone format in milliseconds.

 ???+ info
     If you need to use different timestamps across multiple metrics, opt for [single_metric](#working-with-different-timestamp).